You are here

 4) Statement of Purpose and Resume.
 The Statement of Purpose should be a succinct description of your motivations for applying to the genetic counseling program and future career goals.
 This is your chance to highlight what may not be clear in reviewing your other documents such as transcripts and GRE scores.
 Tell us your story.

 Your Statement of Purpose should not exceed two pages (11pt font and double spaced).
 Please include a resume in addition to the personal statement which does not contribute to the two (2) page maximum.
-It will be very helpful if you will include the following on your resume - your GPA (including grades in key biology/psychology courses), GRE scores, and NMS (National Match System) number.
+It will be very helpful if you will include the following on your resume - your GPA (including grades in key biology/psychology courses), GRE scores (especially if you've taken it more than once), and NMS (National Match System) number.

 5) Experience in advocacy/counseling and a strong understanding of the genetic counseling field are necessary.